centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/monitoring-servers/add-a-poller-to-configuration.md

 2. Copy the Gorgone configuration:

-    From the Poller list, click the **Display Gorgone configuration** action icon on the line corresponding to your Poller ![image](../../assets/monitoring/monitoring-servers/gorgone-configuration.png#thumbnail1)
+    From the poller list, click the **Display Gorgone configuration** action icon on the line corresponding to your Poller ![image](../../assets/monitoring/monitoring-servers/gorgone-configuration.png#thumbnail1)

     A popin will show the configuration to copy into the **Poller terminal**.